Postpartum Anxiety Natural Prevention and Treatment

 - Eliminate (or significantly reduce) caffeine, acidic foods, and sugary foods.
 All these wreak havoc on the blood glucose, hormonal balance, and hydration levels in the body.
 1 cup of coffee or tea may be "fine" daily in western terms, but we're looking at these issues from a more body-supportive approach.
 If you're relying on these things to function daily, there are underlying problems.
 Some of which are caused by the tannic and acidic nature of the diuretic constituents, fluctuations of blood sugar levels, and suppression of natural energy promoters in the body.
 Coffee and black tea (even when decaf and especially when sweeteners and sugars like creamer, sugar, honey, agave, maple syrup...etc. are used) cause significant drops in energy and fatigue for 1-3 days following consumption.
 Reduce and then eliminate the consumption of these until they become an occasional treat.
 Don't be at their mercy.

-For more guidance on general wellness, join the free Esali Birth Prep course valuable for all stages of the childbearing years for happier healthier living.
+For more guidance on general wellness, check out the Esali Birth Prep course valuable for all stages of the childbearing years for happier healthier living.

 Chores & Habits for Prevention and Treatment of Postpartum Anxiety and Depression